-The average adjustable rate mortgage (ARM) rate rose to an average rate of 4.01% in December 2018, up from 3.53% a year earlier.
-This bump in ARM rates is a direct result of the Federal Reserve’s (the Fed’s) increase in short-term rates.
-Similarly, the 30-year fixed rate mortgage (FRM) rate rose throughout 2018.
+The average adjustable rate mortgage (ARM) rate decreased to an average rate of 3.85% in June 2019, down from 4.16% a year earlier.
+ARM rates rose in 2018 as a direct result of the Federal Reserve’s (the Fed’s) increase in short-term rates.
+Similarly, the average 30-year fixed rate mortgage (FRM) rate rose throughout 2018.
 But the first half of 2019 has seen FRM and ARM rates both fall back as the Fed releases some pressure on rate increases as they look ahead to the next recession.

 Updated July 23, 2019.
 Original copy released April 2014.

 ARM rates peaked in 2006 at just over 6%.
 ARM use (the ratio of ARMs to all other residential mortgage loans) at the time was extremely elevated: three out of every four mortgages originated as ARMs, a recipe of disaster for the future housing market.